Penn State Shenango: History

+Closure

+On May 22, 2025, the Board of Trustees of Pennsylvania State University announced the closure of seven of its twenty regional Commonwealth campuses, including Penn State Shenango.
+Enrollment had dropped to 309 students as of Fall 2024, a 68% decline from its peak and a drop of 43% in the past ten years.
+There were 8 other colleges within 30 mi of the campus, which only had commuter students.
+In fiscal 2024, financial losses for campus were $2.9 million, and the campus had $24.0 million in deferred maintenance (or $78,000 per student).
+Penn State Shenango will close after the Spring 2027 semester.
+Current students, faculty and staff will be offered support as the campus transitions to closure over a two-year period.

 Athletics

 Penn State Shenango has student athletics participating in men's basketball, women's volleyball and women's basketball.
 In 2022, the campus is expected to launch a co-ed golf program.
 The school competes in the Penn State University Athletic Conference (PSUAC) and is a member of the United States Collegiate Athletic Association (USCAA).

 The Shenango campus does not have an athletic facility of its own for sporting events.
 The Buhl Community Recreation Center, less than 1/2 mile from the campus, is where basketball and volleyball games are hosted.
 Tentatively, the Buhl Park Driving Range and Golf Course will host golf matches.

 Facilities

 The Shenango campus consists of ten educational and support buildings, including: